Dzsek/zoneCommander/README.md

 ### GroupCommander:new(parameters)

 Creates a new group commander.
-Parameter should be a single table in the folowing format:
+Parameter should be a single table in the following format:

 ```
 {